cqpancoast/ntupledicts/README.md

 ```

 There are some convenient wrapper functions for common networks.
-For example, for a tensorflow neural network, rather than building it yourself, you can simply specify hidden layers:
+For example, for a tensorflow neural network, rather than building it yourself, you can specify hidden layers:

 ```python
 NN = make_neuralnet(train_ds, validation_data=eval_ds, hidden_layers=[14, 6], epochs=10)